Adaptivity and error control

 ) -> Tuple{DataType, DataType, Vector{Vector{Int64}}}

-• eta4modes = array with total error estimators for each multi-index (corresponding to the enriched set of multi-indices with the current active modes coming first)
+• eta4modes::Vector{Float64}: Total error estimator for each multi-index (stochastic mode), corresponding to the enriched set of multi-indices (with current active modes first).

-• multi_indices_extended = enriched set of multi-indices used for the computations
+• multi_indices_extended: The enriched set of multi-indices used in the computation (including boundary extensions).

 source

-Depending on the model problem and stochastic coefficient the amount of multi indices that should be added to the error estimation varies.
-Here are some methods that help with enriching the set of multi-indices.
+Depending on the model problem and stochastic coefficient, the number of multi-indices to be added for error estimation varies.
+The following methods assist in enriching the set of multi-indices.

 ExtendableASGFEM.add_boundary_modesMethod